Kansas Gov. Laura Kelly signs bill to poach Kansas City Chiefs, Royals from Missouri

 - Oops!Something went wrong.Please try again later.

-TOPEKA, Kan. — Kansas Gov. Laura Kelly on Friday signed legislation that offers hundreds of millions of dollars to the Super Bowl champions Kansas City Chiefs and Major League Baseball’s Royals to relocate from Missouri.
+Kansas Gov. Laura Kelly on Friday signed legislation that offers hundreds of millions of dollars to the Kansas City Chiefs and Royals to relocate from Missouri.

 The legislation, an expansion of one of the state’s tax incentive programs, could help finance up to 70% of the cost for one or both teams to build a new stadium in Kansas.